Haki-Malai/videoproducer-api/README.md

 # SkyFlow API

 SkyFlow API is a FastAPI service for managing drone flight videos and pilot information.
-The project uses Poetry for dependency management, Celery for background jobs, and provides a Docker-based local stack (Postgres + API + nginx) for quick startup.
+The project uses Poetry for dependency management and provides a Docker-based local stack (Postgres + API + nginx) for quick startup.

 ## Prerequisites